dev-smashik/ClaudePulse/README.md

 2. Open Google Chrome and navigate to `chrome://extensions/`.
 3. In the top right corner, toggle **Developer mode** on.
 4. Click **Load unpacked** in the top left.
-5. Select the overarching `Claude Monitoring` codebase directory.
+5. Select the overarching `ClaudePulse` codebase directory.
 6. **Done!** Pin the extension to your toolbar and refresh your [Claude.ai](https://claude.ai) page to see it strictly in action.

 ---